Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-jenkins.md

 This section aims to set up the required infrastructure of Jenkins to perform the task and solve the 2nd point of the[Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
 ## What is Jenkins?

 Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

+## Installation steps for Jenkins

 ### Prerequisite

 - I have setup `ubuntu 18.04` VM, installing Jenkins from [Documentation](https://www.jenkins.io/doc/book/installing/).

 - I have installed `java 8 OpenJDK` and `JRE (Java Development Kit and Java Runtime Environment)` which is used to develop and run the software, I have used this [Link](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04#installing-specific-versions-of-openjdk) to download the same.

-## Installation steps for Jenkins

 Add the repository key to the terminal:

     wget -q -O - https://pkg.jenkins.io/debian-stable/jenkins.io.key | sudo apt-key add -

 ![image](pictures/jenk.png)

-The system will return **OK**
+The system will return `OK`

 Next, add the Debian package repository address: